Gut microbiome

 How to feed it well

 The single most-cited piece of advice in the field is to eat a wide variety of plant species.
-The 30 plants a week target, popularised by the American Gut Project and adopted by ZOE, comes from data showing that 30 different plants is the threshold above which microbial diversity stops increasing meaningfully.
+The 30 plants a week target, popularised by the American Gut Project and adopted by ZOE, comes from American Gut Project data showing that people who ate more than 30 plant types a week had more diverse microbiomes than those who ate 10 or fewer.
 Plants here include vegetables, fruits, nuts, seeds, whole grains, herbs, spices, beans and pulses.

 Common questions

-Composition shifts within 24 to 48 hours of a major dietary change.
+- Composition shifts within 24 to 48 hours of a major dietary change.
 Stable changes take longer.
-Most studies show that a sustained dietary pattern produces a meaningful, lasting shift in around four to eight weeks.
+A sustained dietary pattern is needed to hold those changes, because composition reverts toward baseline within days of stopping.

 Sources